 We all have implicit biases, which can be explained as unconscious attitudes or thoughts towards a social group - even if we think we don’t.
 In some cases, this can lead to a negative working environment.
 Implicit bias training programs are designed to battle such biases by exposing us to those biases, and then providing us with tools to adapt our thinking.
 For example, EW Group had the goal of raising awareness and educating URBN’s employees on how to create a more inclusive company culture.
 According to EW Group, the training got some great results - from a great deal of delegates now being sure why diversity and inclusion are crucial to a company's success, to them being aware of what unconscious biases and their impacts are.

 For the LGBTQIA+ community to feel comfortable at their workplace, it is essential to create initiatives that allow them to feel seen and heard.
 These initiatives can be anything from a simple social media post to a huge awareness event.
 It can also be company-wide participation in an event or a donation!
 Appical is choosing to show that we care by going to the Pride Walk Amsterdam - and we would like to invite everyone based in Amsterdam to do the same.
-On Saturday the 7th of August, we are going to march the streets to show our support for the LGBTQIA+ community.
-We will celebrate the 25th anniversary of Amsterdam Pride by taking pride in everyone who differs from the hetero norm and making sure they are visible.
-We are also donating to a charity called COC, which has been advocating the rights of the LGBTQIA+ community since 1946.
+In 2021 we celebrated the 25th anniversary of Amsterdam Pride by taking pride in everyone who differs from the hetero norm and making sure they are visible.
+We also donated to a charity called COC, which has been advocating the rights of the LGBTQIA+ community since 1946.

 Let us work together towards an inclusive society!